Big Bend - Saltwater Paddling Trail - FAQs

 You may go online to check on availability of trip dates and to make a trip reservation.
 You may only apply for one trip per calendar month and you may not apply more than six months ahead of your intended trip date.

 A GPS unit is very helpful to locate navigational reference points.
 The low angle of vision from a kayak can make it difficult to distinguish creek mouths and other reference points from the surrounding salt marsh.
 Be sure you bring extra batteries along with a hand-held compass as a back up.

 We recommend you contact an outfitter to arrange shuttle service and secure parking.
 Parking areas are not patrolled and we cannot assume responsibility for any damage to your vehicle.
 Leave your vehicle at your own risk.

-Visit the Pure Water Wilderness and Taylor County Tourism Development Council websites for a list of outfitters in the area for possible shuttle information.
+Visit the Natural North Florida and Taylor County Tourism Development Council websites for a list of outfitters in the area for possible shuttle information.
 Also check with the concessionaire at the Econfina River State Park campground for secure parking and shuttle availability regarding the put-in at the Aucilla River at the northern end of the trail for Trips 1 and 2.

 At the south end, the Suwannee Community Center has granted permission for overnight parking in front of their building, and a public launch is available in the canal beside the building.

 Grocery stores along the route have limited supplies and are days apart on some portions of the trail.
 It is best to plan ahead and bring adequate freeze-dried or nonperishable food for your trip.
 Check the Pure Water Wilderness and Taylor County Tourism Development Countil websites for Dixie and Taylor Counties to find restaurant and lodging options along the route.